 I found it helped to periodically hold it up to the light to be sure I didn’t miss spots.
 Use a generous hand with the colored glue.

-Once all the areas are filled in, it again will need to dry, for about an hour.
+Once all the areas are filled in, allow it to dry for about an hour.

 The final touch is to go back over your black glue lines with a black sharpie pen to cover up any areas that got colored paint overlapped onto the black.